open2b/scriggo-site/scriggo-command.md

 ## Build Scriggo commands

 The scriggo command includes the Go standard library.
 If you want to include other packages, you can build a custom scriggo command.
-The scriggo command uses the instructions in a [Scriggofile](scriggofile) to create a custom scriggo command or generate a package loader.
+The scriggo command uses the instructions in a [Scriggofile](scriggofile) to create a custom scriggo command or generate a package importer.

 The `scriggo build` command builds a custom scriggo command from a [Scriggofile](scriggofile) in a Go module.